mstfnsr/web_refusal_regex/README.md

 # Web Crawl Refusal Regular Expressions

-This repository contains a collection of meticulously crafted regular expressions (REs) designed for identifying server-side refusal patterns in web crawling datasets.
-These patterns enable researchers to detect and categorize access blocks, denial messages, and challenges encountered during automated web measurements.
+This repository contains a collection of regular expressions (REs) designed for identifying server-side refusal patterns in web crawling datasets.
+These patterns enable researchers to detect and categorize refusals encountered during automated web measurements.

 ## Overview